 Heat rises, so if you sleep on the second or third floor of your home consider sleeping on the lowest level.
 If you live in a one-story apartment or home, move your mattress to the floor to avoid the updraft of warm air.

-If you don’t have AC in your home, there are a couple of ways you can make your own DIY AC unit.
+If you don’t have an air conditioning unit in your home, there are a couple of ways you can make your own DIY air conditioning unit.
 One simple way to do this is by placing a bowl full of ice cubes in the path of the airflow coming from a fan.
 Another way to do this is by cutting off the bottom end of two soda bottles, strapping them to the back of a fan, and filling the bottles with ice.